ctrueden/ctrueden.github.io/_pages/deus/CharPrivateMike.md

 In order to &quot;optimize&quot; himself, Vadril tries to mix in the speed and efficiency of technological enhancements with his natural self.
 He adapted his arms to include a various amount of tools that he can use to better interact with computers (basically, think of it being a hacker's toolkit kept in his arms).
 He also enhanced his mental abilities suited for pure processing and memory enhancement (thereby, giving him an edge in intelligence) and increased his sensory perception (to help him better analyze and understand the world).
 He also has mental enhancements that allow him to better analyze and perceive mystic powers.  &lt;writer's note&gt;if this is possible&lt;/writer's note&gt; Those enhancements would also allow him to better understand and enhance Vadril's own mystic power.

-!!!The origin of the royals
+### The origin of the royals

 One of the more popular rumors about the royals is that they are crossbreeds of gnomes and dwarves.
 While this is partially true, it is misleading.

 In 2034, the dwarves and gnomes set aside their centuries-long war and forged a peace treaty that united their two countries into Midgard, the powerful dwarven/gnomish kingdom of today (2299).
 To unite their peoples, the gnomish princess Moreta married the dwarven prince Gerald, and they ruled together for many years (although Gerald never took much of an interest in politics, leaving Moreta to do most of the &quot;ruling&quot;).

 Although gnomes and dwarves are genetically incompatible, Moreta and Gerald somehow produced an heir; however, he looked to be neither dwarven nor gnomish, having an elongated, blue-skinned appearance.
-This creature, who they named [http://www.experiencefestival.com/a/Allfather_Alfadir/id/98867|Alfadir], was the first royal.
+This creature, who they named [Alfadir](http://www.experiencefestival.com/a/Allfather_Alfadir/id/98867), was the first royal.
 One by one, more royals appeared, until there were several hundred in existence.
 Eventually, Alfadir took over the throne and still rules Midgard to this day.

 Because they are the rightful heirs to the throne of Midgard, these creatures are called the royals.
 However, only the royals themselves know that Alfadir was created by sampling DNA from the Caretaker himself, and splicing it with that of Moreta and Gerald, to produce the first royal, who was then cloned.
 According to the royal teachings, one of the Caretaker's provisions for allowing this genetic sampling was the promise that the race created from it would pursue science and mysticism for the betterment of all Terrans.